-12. How did Darwin reach the principle of natural selection from the observation of differences among individuals of the same species?
+12. How did Darwin deduce the principle of natural selection from the observation of differences among members of the same species?

-Darwin recognized that in a same species there were individuals with different characteristics.
+Darwin recognized that, within one particular species, there were individuals with different characteristics.
 He also realized that those differences could lead to different survival and reproduction chances for each individual.
-Therefore he discovered the importance of the environment acting upon organisms and preserving those having more advantageous characteristics for survival and more able to generate offspring and so he described the basis of the principle of natural selection.
+Therefore, he discovered the importance of the effect of the environment on organisms and the preservation of those with characteristics more advantageous for survival and who are more able to generate offspring.
+This is how he described the basis of the principle of natural selection.

 13. How did the industrial revolution in England offer an example of natural selection?

-One of the classic examples of natural selection is regarding the moths of industrial zones of England in the end of the 19th century and the beginning of the 20th century.
-As the industrial revolution advanced the bark of the trees that moths landed on became darker due to the soot released from factories.
-The population of light moths then decreased and was substituted by a population of dark moths since the mimicry of the dark moths in the new environment protected them from predators, i.e., they had an adaptive advantage in that new environment.
-Light moths in their turn suffered the negative effect of natural selection for becoming more visible to predators and were almost eliminated.
-In the open forest far from factories however it was experimentally verified that light moths maintained their adaptive advantage and the dark moths continued to be more easily found by predators.
+One of the classic examples of natural selection is the moths of industrial zones of England at the end of the 19th century and the beginning of the 20th century.
+As the industrial revolution advanced, the bark of the trees that moths landed on became darker due to the soot released from factories.
+The population of light moths decreased and was substituted by a population of dark moths, since the mimicry of the dark moths in the new environment protected them from predators, meaning that they had an adaptive advantage in that new environment.
+Light moths in turn suffered the negative effect of natural selection because they had become more visible to predators, and were almost eliminated.
+In the open forest far from factories, however, it was experimentally verified that light moths maintained their adaptive advantage and the dark moths continued to be more easily found by predators.

-- Evolution Theory Review - Image Diversity: moths
+- The Theory of Evolution - Image Diversity: moths

-Both lamarckism and darwinism are evolutionary theories as opposed to fixism, both admit the existence of processes that caused changes in the characteristics of the living beings in the past.
+Both Lamarckism and Darwinism are evolutionary theories opposed to fixism and, both admit the existence of processes that caused changes in the characteristics of living organisms in the past.

-They have however different explanations for those changes.
+However, these two theories have different explanations for those changes.
 Lamarckism combines the law of use and disuse with the law of the transmission of acquired characteristics to explain the changes.
-Darwinism defends the action of the natural selection.
+Darwinism defends the effect of natural selection.

-15. In the time of Darwin the results of Mendel’s research on biological inheritance had not been published, Genetics was not yet developed, neither DNA nor the concept of genetic mutation were known.
-What is the modern darwinist theory that incorporates these bodies of knowledge?
+15. In the time of Darwin, the results of Mendel’s research on biological inheritance had not been published, genetics was not yet developed, and neither DNA nor the concept of genetic mutation were known.
+What is the modern Darwinist theory that incorporates these bodies of knowledge?

-The modern darwinist theory that incorporates knowledge from Genetics and Molecular Biology is called neodarwinism, or synthetic theory of evolution.
+The modern Darwinist theory that incorporates knowledge from genetics and molecular biology is called neo-Darwinism, or the synthetic theory of evolution.

-16. How does the synthetic theory of evolution incorporate knowledge from Genetics and Molecular Biology into the darwinism?
+16. How does the synthetic theory of evolution incorporate knowledge from genetics and molecular biology into Darwinism?

-Today it is known that variation of inherited characteristics is created by alterations in the genetic material of the individuals, more precisely by modifications or recombinations of DNA molecules.
-Small changes in the genetic material accumulate and new phenotypical characteristics emerge.
-The carriers of these characteristics then are submitted to natural selection.
-From modern Biology its recognized that natural selection generates in a given population an increase in the frequency of alleles and genes more favorable to survival and reproduction; less advantageous genes and alleles tend to be eliminated.
+Today, it is known that the variation of inherited characteristics is created by alterations in the genetic material of individuals, and more precisely by modifications or recombinations of DNA molecules.
+Small changes in genetic material accumulate and new phenotypical characteristics emerge.
+The carriers of these characteristics are then subject to natural selection.
+Modern biology recognizes that natural selection generates an increase in the frequency of alleles and genes more favorable to survival and reproduction in a given population, whereas less advantageous genes and alleles tend to be eliminated.

-17. Using the concepts of variability, environmental pressure and natural selection how does the synthetic theory explain the darwinian natural selection?
+17. Using the concepts of variability, environmental pressure and natural selection, how does the synthetic theory of evolution explain Darwinian natural selection?

-Genetic variability occurs from recombination of chromosomes during sexual reproduction and from DNA mutations in germ cells and gametes.
+Genetic variability occurs from the recombination of chromosomes during sexual reproduction and from DNA mutations in germ cells and gametes.
 Such variability creates individuals who are carriers of some new phenotypical characteristics compared to their ancestors.
-These individuals are submitted to environmental pressure and can be more or less well-succeeded concerning survival or reproduction.
-Those better succeeded transmit their genetic patrimony to a larger number of descendants increasing the frequency of their genes in the population; those less well-succeeded tend to transmit their genes to a small number of descendants decreasing the frequency of their genes in the population or even becoming extinct.
-This process is called natural selection (preservation of organisms that present more adapted phenotypes for the environmental pressure they face).
+These individuals are submitted to environmental pressure and can be more or less well-adapted concerning survival or reproduction.
+Those better adapted transmit their genetic heritage to a larger number of descendants, thus increasing the frequency of their genes in the population; those less well-adapted tend to transmit their genes to a smaller number of descendants, thus decreasing the frequency of their genes in the population or even becoming extinct.
+This process is called natural selection (the preservation of organisms that present more adapted phenotypes for the environmental pressures they face).

-18. In hospitals where many tuberculosis patients are treated the population of the tuberculosis mycobacteria may be constituted of multiresistant (to antibiotics) strains.
+18. In hospitals where many tuberculosis patients are treated, the population of tuberculosis mycobacteria may be composed of multiresistant (to antibiotics) strains.
 How does the synthetic theory of evolution explain this fact?

-The appearance of multiresistant strains of pathogenic parasites in hospitals, for example, of multiresistant tuberculosis bacteria, can be explained by the synthetic theory of evolution.
+The appearance of multiresistant strains of pathogenic parasites in hospitals and of multiresistant tuberculosis bacteria, for example, can be explained by the synthetic theory of evolution.

 As in any environment, TB bacteria in hospitals undergo changes in their genetic material.
-In the hospital environment however they suffer continuous exposition to antibiotics.
-Many of them die by the antibiotic action but carriers of mutations that provide resistance to those antibiotics proliferate freely.
-These resistant microorganisms when submitted to other antibiotics again undergo natural selection and those which became resistant to these other drugs are preserved and proliferate.
-Thus strains of multiresistant (nontreatable) mutant bacteria emerge in hospitals.
+In the hospital environment, however, they undergo continuous exposure to antibiotics.
+Many of them die from the effect of the antibiotics but carriers of mutations that provide resistance to those antibiotics proliferate freely.
+These resistant microorganisms, when subject to other antibiotics, once again undergo natural selection and those which became resistant to these other drugs are preserved and proliferate.
+As a result, strains of multiresistant (non-treatable) mutant bacteria emerge in hospitals.